 - Verbal confirmation from the alleged victim that a suspect touched their neck

-Potential Penalties for Domestic Violence
+Potential Penalties for Domestic Violence in Florida

 In most cases, domestic violence is a first-degree misdemeanor punishable by up to 12 months in jail or 12 months of probation, a $1,000 fine plus court costs, and the required completion of a 26-week anger management course.